 Pumpkin Picking – Don’t forget to pick out the perfect pumpkin for your fall porch display.
 You can pick your own, take a hay ride, or claim the perfect Fall selfie in one from huge pumpkin patch list.

-Scarecrows in the Garden – This is THE reason I started buying a season pass to Atlanta Botanical Gardens.
+Scarecrows in the Garden at Atlanta Botanical Garden – This is THE reason I started buying a season pass to Atlanta Botanical Gardens.
 The scarecrows will blow your mind.
-Goblins in the Garden (for kiddos) is Oct 28, and there is fun for the whole family with kid-friendly programming Saturdays and Sundays 10am – 4pm.
+Goblins in the Garden (for kiddos) is held one Saturday in October, and you can enjoy tons of family fun with kid-friendly programming on October weekends.

 Start a Nature Journal – Fall is a great time to begin nature journaling together as a family.
 Write about what you see, smell, hear, and feel on the trails.
 Draw pictures, collect leaves and moss…whatever makes you happy.
 We use the Outdoor Hour Challenge each week, but even something simple can be fun.

 Stay in a Treehouse.
 Visiting the mountains, roasting s’mores, hiking…does it get any better?
 Sure, you could pull out the tent (see above) but why not up the ante and stay in a treehouse?

 Sunflowers – One of our favorite things to do is head to Dawsonville for pictures in the sunflower field.